none

 If you want to find a trusted occupational therapist in your area, head to Google and search for an “occupational therapist near you”.
 Consider reviews, and look for an occupational therapist that matches your needs the most.
 Never be afraid to call several, and never be afraid to switch from one occupational therapist to another.
 Finding the best occupational therapist for you can lead to a better quality of life and movement.

 At Nye Health Services, we offer outpatient therapy at all of our five locations in Fremont, Lincoln, Norfolk, NE, and the surrounding areas.
-We have licensed therapists on staff to help along with complimentary transportation.
+We have licensed occupational therapists on staff to help along with complimentary transportation.
 We also take Medicare, Medicaid, and most private health insurance.
 With outpatient therapy services, you get access to experienced professionals and personalized treatment plans to fit your needs.

 Additional Information: Occupational Therapy Interventions for Productive Aging Among Community-Dwelling Older Adults